CNC

 nano update

-remembering nano is not a mouse program so move the cursor with arrow keys and put these lines in
+remembering nano is not a mouse aware program (I tend to use micro) so move the cursor with arrow keys and put these lines in.

 #! /bin/bash